ArieGato/serilog-sinks-rabbitmq/README.md

 If you are using an external configuration source such as an XML file, you can use a named reference to connection string instead of providing the full "raw" uri.
 This is necessary in cases where in ASP.NET applications need to encrypt the connection settings for RabbitMQ.

-Parameters `exchange`, `exchangeType`, `deliveryMode`, `routeKey` provide additional configuration when connecting to RabbitMQ.
+Parameters `exchange`, `exchangeType`, `deliveryMode`, `routeKey`, provide additional configuration when connecting to RabbitMQ.
 If `autoCreateExchange` is `true`, the sink will create the exchange if a exchange by that name doesn't exist.
+Exchange is not created by default.

+If `sslEnabled` is `true`, the sink will use secure connection to server.
+By default, the server name is the same as the host name, no TLS version is specified, no server certificate errors are accepted, and certificate revocation checking is disabled.
+You can change server name through by setting the `sslServerName`, `sslVersion`, `sslAcceptablePolicyErrors`, `sslCheckCertificateRevocation` arguments

 This is a "periodic batching sink."
 The sink will queue a certain number of log events before they're actually written to RabbitMQ.
 There is also a timeout period so that the batch is always written even if it has not been filled.
 By default, the batch size is 50 rows and the timeout is 2 seconds.
 You can change these through by setting the `batchPostingLimit` and `period` arguments.

 Refer to the [Formatter](https://github.com/serilog/serilog/wiki/Formatting-Output#formatting-json) for details about the _formatter_ arguments.